bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image17%20-%20test6%20accuracy.png?raw=true)]()

 ##### Conclusions:
-The configuration with the freeze and the learning rate of 1e-5 works great, we get an validation accuracy of 83 and a testing accuracy of 83 too.
-The problem that persists is the overfit that have been reflected in all tests with freeze that we have done.
+The configuration with the freeze and the learning rate of 1e-5 works great, I get a validation accuracy of 83 and a testing accuracy of 83 too.
+The problem that persists is the overfit that have been reflected in all tests with freeze that I have done.